sanyam5/irlc-vqa-counting/README.md

 - The optional "caption grounding" step was skipped since it only improved the accuracy by a percent or so and was not the main focus of the paper.

-- No real hyper-parameter search was performed.
-We use the same learning rate, learning rate schedule, loss weighing coefficients.
-The authors didn't mention the amount of dropout they used.
-After trying a few values the value 0.3 was chosen.
+- The authors didn't mention the amount of dropout they used.
+After trying a few values the value 0.4 was chosen.

 - The value for number of samples was kept to 32 (instead of 5 as mentioned in the paper).
 The value 32 was chosen because it was the maximum value for which the training time did not suffer significantly.
+The effects of changing sample size on accuracy were not tested.

 - All other parameters were kept same.
 Optimizer, learning rate, learning schedule, etc. are exactly the same as mentioned in the paper.